iOS Application: Development with a Secure Background

 - do not deploy the third party libraries; if it is impossible, try to find open source library with a source code provided, check the source code, include source code into your project (not pre-built library file);

 - enable a reliable file-sharing service for your clients, so that they do not deploy unknown and insecure sources;

 - do not open the access to the corporate network for the devices which do not meet security requirements;

 - use iOS app security testing which includes such components as application mapping, client attacks, network attacks, server attacks.

 As can be seen from the above, iOS security architecture covers nearly all the possible risks of dangerous third party attacks.
 It refers not only to a single side of applications data protection but provides solutions for the secure data transmission, safe interaction between software and hardware components, high level of channels and information encryption, etc. Apple continues working on the elimination of the existed gaps and improvements of present mechanisms.

 It should be noted that along with the increase of the security system quality, the skills and abilities of hackers and malware developers also grow.
 Therefore, unauthorized access to various kinds of data still takes place.
 Unfortunately, malware creations are quite 'smart' and can spread into the different corners of OS and applications data.
 That is why both users and developers should approach with a great care to the question of establishing security for mobile apps.

-The information above is essential for a person who intends to invest in a mobile application development.
+The information above is essential for a person who intends to invest in custom iOS application development.
 If you want to entrust a remote team with your project, consider choosing only top professionals in order to make an app of a great user experience and security level.